Adopt a dog from the shelter

 of the one that can take its place in the shelter”

-What to consider when you want to adopt a dog:
+What to keep in mind if you want to adopt a dog:

 Pre-adoption questionnaire